vekt0r-github/random-music-player/README.md

 - add the none collection
 - sort pool list
 - option to export collection to an osu! subfolder
-- allow pool to playlist via clicking on current song
 - use api https://github.com/remanifest/s-ul-curl-uploader